troysandal/timecard/README.md

     - Icons
   - Android
     - Icons
-- Sprint
-  - [] Switch to numeric inputs like Enduro?
-- Time Keeper Enduro
-  - [ ] User Interface
-    - Is it always 2 pts / 5pts for burning?
-    - Red input border when invalid #

 ## Mobile App
 Goal here is for a universal app for iOS and Android racers can put on their